Tips To Make Your Blog Posts Less Boring

 Start with an introduction that highlights what you are talking about and why it’s important.
 Then explain what they will get from your article.

-Break up your different topics into headings and subheadings so it’s clear when you are changing track and showing the reader what comes next.
+Break up your different topics into headings and subheadings so it’s clear when you are changing tracks and showing the reader what comes next.

 E.g. now that you know how processing works, it’s time to talk about your strategies for output